on September 28, 2021 (last modified on April 21, 2022) • 14 minute read

 The easiest way to create more transparency with clients is through agency reporting.
 Because agency reporting is a perfect way not only to explain to your clients what you’re doing to help their business grow but also to remain clear, honest and open with them at all times – – in other words, to offer them more transparency.

-While it definitely seems scary, this is a proven way to build stronger and more profitable relationships with your clients in the future.
+While it definitely seems scary, reporting, especially through agency dashboards, is a proven way to build stronger and more profitable relationships with your clients in the future.
+There’s so much you can also learn about your client’s projects by utilizing client tracking dashboards as well.

 If you are feeling hesitant, check out how 30+ agencies use reporting to create transparency with clients, build trust and ultimately boost client retention.